JAMI - Fast computation of conditional mutual information for ceRNA network inference¶

 - miRcode in JAMI set format

-NOTE: You do no need to decompress this file, as JAMI can handle gzip compressed files automatically.
+NOTE: You do no need to decompress this file.
+As mentioned before, JAMI can handle gzip compressed files automatically.

 We next process these data with JAMI to understand how many miRNAs are involved in the cross-talk of these well-known ceRNAs in breast cancer.
 The following command will compute CMI values and p-values for approximately 10,000 interactions (triplets).